richardghirst/PiBits/README.md

     echo "17=0.2" > /dev/pi-blaster

+  * To turn off GPIO pin 17:

+    echo "17=0" > /dev/pi-blaster

-Examples: Turning PWM pins OFF (releasing a pin so it can be used as digital GPIO)
+  * To release a pin so it can be used as digital GPIO or an input:

-  * To release previously turned ON GPIO pin 17:

     echo "release 17" > /dev/pi-blaster